 Regina Revitalization Initiative

 The City of Regina is leading the most extensive urban revitalization project in the City's history, a three-phased project called the Regina Revitalization Initiative (RRI).
-Phase two of the project is the Railyard Renewal Project involves the redevelopment of approximately 17.5 acres of vacant downtown land formerly used as a Canadian Pacific freight car marshaling yard.
+Phase two of the project is the Railyard Renewal Project, which involves the redevelopment of approximately 17.5 acres of vacant downtown land formerly used as a Canadian Pacific freight car marshalling yard.
 Work is underway to transform the former railyard into a mixed-use community with new offices, retail stores, and restaurants.
-A residential sector will provide various options for distinctive urban living with a pedestrian walkway connecting the district to Downtown, revitalizing Regina's nightlife, and providing access to the Warehouse District to the north.
-Dewdney Avenue is within proximity to the Warehouse District, and it gets considerable foot traffic.
-The walkway will provide easy access for pedestrians and cyclists and open up more business opportunities in the Warehouse District.

 The railyard transformation will include: